A complete guide to scattering cremated remains

 Celestis is a company that offers a service to blast a capsule with a few grams of cremated remains into space.

-Hopefully, this guide has answered some of your questions about scattering cremated remains and gives you some ideas for arranging a befitting ash-scattering tribute for a loved one.
+Hopefully, this guide has answered some of your questions about scattering cremated remains and provided ideas for arranging a fitting ash-scattering tribute for a loved one.
 If you have any questions about scattering cremains, please contact us, and we will do our best to assist.

 For further reading on ash scattering and holding your own memorial tribute service – check out our post on Cremation & Ash Scattering: How Families are Conducting their own Memorial Services.